rjasper/ruby-interval_set/README.md

 ## Code of Conduct

-Everyone interacting in the Rangeset project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rjasper/rangeset/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the IntervalSet project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rjasper/interval_set/blob/master/CODE_OF_CONDUCT.md).